 For some reason, after filing and verifying return, if you realise there is an error, either in reporting your income or claiming any deductions, you can file a rectification request from https://incometaxindiaefiling.gov.in/ – refer to this manual from the IT Dept for more details on how to do so.

-Keep the above points in mind when filing your return.
-Remember – last date is July 31, 2018.
+Keep the above points in mind and remember – the last date for filing your income tax return is extended to August 31, 2018.